brjaenu/chatter-chatter/readme.md

 # Chatter-Chatter setup

 This project was created in the module webeC in 2022.
-Authors: Sven Ziörjen and Jan Zimmermann
+Authors: [Sven Zioerjen](https://github.com/zioerjens) and [Jan Zimmermann](https://github.com/brjaenu)

 # Test Users for ChatterChatter-App
 ### Admin